eradeodev/aiapi-wglb-proxy/README.md

 # How it works
 The Hub container should be running on a machine that is accessible by every device that is going to be a Spoke.
-The firewall for this device should allow for two ports to get through: one for Wireguard, and one for the Ollama Proxy Server.
+The firewall for this device should allow for two ports to get through: one for Wireguard, and one for the Proxy Server.

 When setting up the Hub, you must generate two sets of public/private keys: One